ex22760/titanic-survival-prediction/README.md

 # Titanic - Machine Learning from Disaster

-This repository contains my submission for the classic Kaggle competition:
-**Titanic - Machine Learning from Disaster**

-The goal is to predict which passengers survived the Titanic shipwreck using classification models.
+This repository showcases my solution to Kaggle’s iconic Titanic: Machine Learning from Disaster competition — where the challenge is to predict passenger survival using real-world data and classification models.
+Featuring robust feature engineering, advanced imputation techniques, and a tuned Random Forest pipeline, this project achieved a top 10% accuracy score on the leaderboard.

 ---